 7. Don't let rain slow you down.

 If a rainy day has you fearing a case of cabin fever, head to Kids' Fun Stop in West Roxbury.
 Your little one can work off some energy on the indoor play space and you can supervise while socializing with other parents and caregivers.
-As a bonus, on Mondays nannies get free coffee.
-On Tuesdays, moms get free chair massages. $12 for the first child, $8 for each additional child
+As a bonus, they offer babysitter drop off times for when you're in a bind or just need a bit of me time!

 Muckykids has many stations where kids can get creative.